 - Fly bites – While usually not dangerous, fly bites can leave a red ring, which is often mistaken for Lyme Disease.
 Dogs and cats do not get the typical “target” shaped rash that people get.
 Of course if your pet is allergic, and you see any of the signs above, call your veterinarian.

 - Mosquito bites – While the bite of a healthy mosquito may not be dangerous, those infected with Heartworm can cause your dog, cat, or, more rarely, you to become infected with Heartworm Disease.
 Preventive medication for Heartworm Disease is available and recommended for both dogs and cats.
 Even though your cat may never go outside, can you say you have never seen a mosquito in your home?
-This month we have seen two cases of Heartworm in dogs and one in cats.
 As far as the Zika virus, the CDC says, “At this time, animals do not appear to be involved in the spread of Zika virus.
 There is no evidence that Zika virus is spread to people from contact with animals.
 There have not been any reports of pets or other types of animals becoming sick with Zika virus.
 However, more research is needed to better understand Zika virus in animals.
 Animals in the United States are not at risk of becoming sick with Zika virus.”